jaydeegbobeh/Devops-Bootcamp/DevOps Intro/README.md

 ## Monolith Architecture
 Traditional unified model for the design of a software program, software is composed all in one piece.

+## N-tier (Front and back end)
+- Separates the concerns between the visual elements of the app that the user will interact with (front end) and the building of the structure of the app (back end).
+	- Front end - in which the user will see and deal with.
+	- Back end – you have the software that will serve on the server and the database.
+This is where the DevOps team are.
+## Microservice
+- Consists of a collection of small, autonomous services, each service is self-contained.
+- Advantages
+	- Microservices are deployed independently => easy to manage bug fixes and feature releases
+	- Compared to monolithic application, code dependencies can become tangled adding a new feature requires editing code in many places, in a microservice you don't share code or data stores, minimising dependencies making it much easier to add new features.
+	- You can use different technologies that fit your microservice
+	- If a microservice becomes unavailable this does not distrupt the entire app
+	- Microservices can be scaled independently from each other
+- Disadvantages
+	- There are lots of moving parts compared to monolithic applications, the system is more complex
+	- Teams may use many different languages/frameworks meaning the app as a whole is difficult to maintain